Desktop app · macOS

 Save clips.
 Watch offline.
 Eat some Pineapple.

-Fast, simple downloads for YouTube (and other supported platforms) with queueing, presets, and audio extraction.
+Fast, simple downloads for YouTube, TikTok, Instagram, Facebook, Twitch, and X (Twitter) with queueing, presets, and audio extraction.
 Powered by yt-dlp under the hood.

 PineFetch is designed only for content you own or have explicit permission to download.
 Please respect platform terms.